 • Thicker and creamier than regular yogurt

-You’ll find it in different versions at the store:
+You’ll usually find it in these versions:

-• 0% fat (fat-free)
+• 0% fat (fat free)

 • 2% fat (low fat)

-• Full-fat (whole milk)
+• Full fat (whole milk)

-💪🏾 Nutritional Benefits of Greek Yogurt
+Nutritional Benefits of Greek Yogurt

-• Probiotics – supports gut health
+• Probiotics, supports gut health

-• Healthy Fats (in full-fat versions) – helps control hunger
+• Healthy fats in full fat versions, helps control hunger

 Low carb snack with Greek yogurt, fresh raspberries, and almonds served on a wooden table.

-📊 Carb & Nutrition Breakdown of Greek Yogurt
+Carb and Nutrition Breakdown of Greek Yogurt

 Type Carbs Protein Fat